22nd September 2021

 Should You Book An Emergency Dentist Appointment?

 When it comes to your mouth, teeth and gums, you need the very best care.
 While this is usually a case of following good oral health practices and attending regular dental check-ups here with our London dentists, it’s also about looking after your smile to prevent emergencies, as well as treating them if the need arises.
-Here’s some advice about when – and whether – to book that emergency dentist appointment, as well as some general tips on caring for your smile
+Here’s some advice about when – and whether – to book an emergency dentist appointment in London, as well as some general tips on caring for your smile

 Assessing your smile